Skip to content

 Evaluator-Optimizer pattern: iteratively improve via critic feedback.

 The generator produces an initial response.
-The evaluator reviews it against the original task and either returns pass_keyword (accepted) or revision feedback.
+The evaluator reviews it against the original task and decides whether it is accepted; if not, its feedback drives a revision.
 The loop stops when the evaluator accepts or max_rounds is reached.

 Usage::